-Keep in mind that not everyone who adds a home office can claim the home office deduction.
-You must meet some specific criteria to qualify for this deduction:
+Keep in mind that in order to claim the home office deduction, you must meet some specific criteria to qualify for this deduction:

 - Principal place of business: Your home office must be the primary place that you conduct business.
 Though you don’t need to only conduct business from your office, it must be the place where you do most of your work, billing or accounting.

-You might use the money from a cash-out refinance to improve or repair a rental property and can deduct these expenses from your federal taxes.
+You might use the money from a cash-out refinance to improve or repair a rental property that you manage.
+You can deduct these expenses from your federal taxes.
 Any improvements or repairs you make to a property you rent out are almost always tax deductible.
 This is because the IRS considers any money you earn from rent as personal income.
 You can also deduct closing costs, interest and insurance you pay on a rental property from your income as business expenses.

 Can You Deduct Your Mortgage Points?

-You mortgage lender might allow you to buy discount points.
-Discount points allow you to pay money up front to “buy down” your interest rate.
+Your mortgage lender might allow you to buy discount points.
+Discount points allow you to pay money upfront to “buy down” your interest rate.
 Though these points are deductible, you cannot deduct the full amount you pay the year you refinance.
 Instead, you must spread the cost over the total course of your loan.

 For example, let’s say that your lender allows you to purchase $1,500 worth of discount points on a 15-year refinance.
 You would be able to deduct $100 worth of discount points from your taxes for each year that you hold your loan.

 The cash you take out of your equity during a refinance isn’t considered income by the IRS.
-However, there are limitations on deductions that you can take when you refinance your loan.
+However, there are limitations on refinancing deductions that you can take when you refinance your loan.
 You may only discount interest you pay on your new loan if you use your cash to make a capital improvement on your property.
-You may be able to take advantage of additional deductions if you’re self-employed or use the money to improve a rental property.
-You can also deduct your interest discount points over the course of your loan.

 Refinancing - 7-minute read